 The accompanying interim condensed consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X of the SEC and, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of results for the unaudited interim periods presented.
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with GAAP have been condensed or omitted.
 The results of operations for the interim period are not necessarily indicative of the results to be obtained for the full fiscal year.
-All intercompany accounts and transactions have been eliminated in the unaudited condensed financial statements.
+All significant intercompany balances and transactions are eliminated in consolidation.